-As an example, in early 2022 participants met bi-weekly over four months in different locations in the Triangle.
+As an example, in early 2023 participants met bi-weekly over three months in different locations in the Triangle.
 One class involved a deep dive into the social, economic and environmental trends for the region as a whole.
-We’ve experienced a full day onsite at Healing Transitions, and a day exploring the Future of the Workforce in Chatham County.
+We experienced a full day onsite at Healing Transitions and an immersive tour of Extraordinary Ventures.
 In Research Triangle Park, the class met with community leaders working at the intersection of anti-racism and anti-poverty, and explored ways to create additional collaborative, multi-issue partnerships.
-The 2023 schedule is below.
+The 2024 schedule is below.

 Fellows Are Changing the World Through Transformative Leadership

-of 2022 graduates agree that the Regional Program encouraged them to develop their perspective on issues facing the Triangle.
+of 2023 graduates agree that the Regional Program encouraged them to develop their own perspective on issues facing the Triangle.